• Home |

 Specs

 The Federal Power-Shok line is a fan favorite, used by many avid hunters who don’t want a lot of bells and whistles.
-The 140 gr Federal Power-Shok bullet is a bit heavier than our other recommendations which is why it’s a great choice for elk.
+The 140 grain Federal Power-Shok bullet is a bit heavier than our other recommendations which is why it’s an excellent choice for elk.

-This round hits hard and can easily penetrate deep enough to humanely put down larger game.
+This round hits hard and can easily penetrate deep enough to put down larger game humanely.
 The exposed lead tip and accompanying copper jacket gives hunters the rapid expansion necessary for hunting elk or smaller creatures.

-Another awesome aspect of Federal Power-Shok ammo is its low cost.
-As one of the least expensive rounds on our list, Federal Power-Shock is a great choice to buy in bulk, so you always have plenty of ammo to both practice and hunt with.
+Another fantastic aspect of Federal Power-Shok ammo is its low cost.
+As one of the least expensive rounds on our list, Federal Power-Shok is a great choice to buy in bulk, so you always have plenty of ammo to practice and hunt with.

-While the Power-Shok is a great overall round, it’s JSP bullet design leaves something to be desired when it comes to long-range shooting.
-Although soft point ammo is great for expansion, it’s not ideal for long range shooting which limits this round’s effectiveness for shots over 300 yards.
+While the Power-Shok is a great overall round, its JSP bullet design leaves something to be desired for long-range shooting.
+Although soft point ammo is great for expansion, it’s not ideal for long-range shooting, which limits this round’s effectiveness for shots over 300 yards.

-However, the low overall cost makes 140 gr Federal Power-Shok a great choice for elk hunting as it allows hunters to practice with their field ammo and ensure they can put rounds on target when it matters most.
+However, the low overall cost makes 140 grain Federal Power-Shok an excellent choice for elk hunting as it allows hunters to practice with their field ammo and ensures they can put rounds on target when it matters most.

 Best 6.5 Creedmoor Cartridge for Hunting on a Budget